 If you want to be a world champion–the greatest achiever in your endeavors, then it’s recommended that you do do both meditation and hypnosis.
 Different parts of the mind and body are activated with different kinds of meditation and hypnosis.
 Challenge yourself with new practices and diversify your training.
 Set up a specific time to do it each day.
 Meditate in the morning and do hypnosis at night.
 This is recommended because your mind is usually clearest in the morning and hypnosis will tend to make you sleepy.

 Your morning meditation practice does not need to lengthy.
 Even 5 or 10 minutes of awareness can grant you extraordinary power if done consistently every day.

 On a similar note, I wonder if anyone has ever used a meditation brainwave reading band with hypnosis.
-Ever since I saw that Pat Flynn uses this, I have been curious.
+Ever since I saw that Pat Flynn uses this for meditation, I have been curious.
 This seems to be the only way that you can read your brainwave patterns at a consumer (read: sane and affordable) level.

 I think we’re looking at meditation as the next big health revolution.
 In the 1940’s, if you went running , people would ask you, “who’s chasing you?”.
 Right now, if you tell people that you meditate, and I have a lot of experience with telling people this, they’re gonna look at you like you’re a little weird– most of the time.
 That’s gonna change.
 Meditation is going to join the pantheon of no-brainers like exercise, brushing your teeth, and taking the meds that your doctor prescribed you.
 These are all things that if you don’t do, you feel guilty about, and that is where I think we are headed with meditation. -Dan Harris